|College:||New Hampshire, 2006|

 Cady had an outstanding playing career at New Hampshire, as she was a three-time All-America East Conference selection and a two-time team captain.
 In 2003 and 2005 she earned first team All-America East honors, while in 2004 she received honorable mention accolades.
 She also became only the fourth player in school history to record 1,000 career kills, and received the team’s 2005 Holly Young Most Valuable Player Award.
 In 2002 and 2003 she helped lead the Wildcats to a pair of America East titles and two trips to the NCAA Tournament.
 Cady was also strong in the classroom as she was an Academic Scholar Athlete and a member of the Dean’s List in every season, while she won the 2004 Bill Knight Scholarship.
 Following graduation, Cady played professional volleyball for the SWE-Volley Team in Erfurt, Germany.

 Cady earned two degrees from New Hampshire: a bachelor’s degree in sociology and justice studies in 2006 and a master’s degree in kinesiology and sports studies in 2010.
 Cady and her husband, Stuart, were married in 2012.

 Corrinne Archibald is in her first season as an assistant volleyball coach at Holy Cross in 2013.
 Archibald was a volunteer assistant coach for the Crusaders during the 2012 season.

-Archibald has helped educate Holy Cross’ setters on offensive strategy in both a team and individual settings as a volunteer assistant coach.
+Last season, Archibald helped educate Holy Cross’ setters on offensive strategy in both team and individual settings.
 She led drills that included both basic skills and advanced skills, ultimately helping to enhance the setters’ levels of play and benefit the team as a whole.